prashantjangid12/prashant-1/README.md

 # prashant-1
-this is git &amp; github project
+this is git &amp; github project.